syncthing/syncthing-macos/README.md

 ```

 - Xcode, for the Objective-C/Swift compiler
-- Python 3, for the toplevel update-release.py script
+- Python 3, for the update-release.py script
   - Needs [semver](https://pypi.org/project/semver/) from pip
 - Cocoapods for updating Objective-C/Swift 3th party depedencies
 - Golang, only needed for Sparkle Github releases to Appcast XML tool